-The fact that the provision of dust bathing areas, foraging areas, nesting areas and perches still remain only "desirable" in the current revision of this Chapter will not lead to any real improvement of the welfare conditions for laying hens.
+'The fact that the provision of (1) sufficient space for the expression of locomotory and comfort behaviours, (2) substrate for comfort and foraging behaviours, (3) nesting areas and (4) perches still remain only "desirable" in the current revision of this chapter will not lead to any real improvement of the welfare conditions for laying hens but rather cement the status quo in many countries.
 The importance for hens to have an access to such facilities is scientifically based and proven to work in practice.
+Use of the term "desirable" is therefore unacceptable for the EU.